This Version Posted: September 16, 2021

 NHH’s COVID-19 Assessment Centre is now operating on an appointment-basis only.
 Walk-ins will no longer be accepted.
 To book an appointment, call 905-377-7783.
 The assessment centre is open daily from 8 am to 4 pm for pre-booked appointments.

 The NHH COVID-19 Assessment Centre will screen patients, test (if deemed appropriate) and direct patients to proceed as required.
-Through a temporary arrangements, the NHH COVID-19 Assessment Centre is now able to offer patients the option to see a primary care provider (family physician or nurse practitioner) in addition to receiving a COVID-19 test.
+Through a temporary arrangement, the NHH COVID-19 Assessment Centre is now able to offer patients the option to see a primary care provider (family physician or nurse practitioner) in addition to receiving a COVID-19 test.
 Learn more details by calling the centre.

 To book an appointment for testing, call the Haliburton County COVID-19 Community Assessment Centre at 705-457-1212 (press 6) during regular business hours.
 You can seek an appointment if you are a Haliburton County resident and meet any of the following criteria: